Prevention of violence against women

 - Support for First Nations communities: Djirra is a culturally safe place where culture is celebrated, and practical support is available.
 Call 1800 105 303 or visit the Djirra Aboriginal Family Violence Prevention and Legal Services website.

-- Support for Culturally and Linguistically Diverse communities: Intouch Multicultural Centre Against Famili Violence: A specialist family violence service that works with multicultural women, their families and their communities.
+- Support for Culturally and Linguistically Diverse communities: Intouch Multicultural Centre Against Family Violence is a specialist family violence service that works with multicultural women, their families and their communities.
 Call 1800 755 988 or visit the InTouch website.

 - Support for Seniors: Seniors Rights Victoria provides information and advice to help prevent elder abuse and safeguard the rights of older people.
 Call 1300 368 821.